Downtown Aledo Historic District: Romanesque Revival

 There are thirteen buildings of the District identified as Romanesque Revival.
-Examples include the Union Hall Building at 113 S College Ave, 213 S College Ave, and 109-113 E Main St. Locally, this style of was popular from 1870–1907.
+Examples include the Union Hall Building at 113 S College Ave, 213 S College Ave, and 109-113 E Main St. Locally, this style of was popular from 1870 to 1907.

 Second Empire

 The Button House at 101 N College Ave is the only example of the Second Empire style in the District.
 The Button House was built in 1868.

 Stick Style

 The Chicago, Burlington, & Quincy Railroad Depot at 204 SE 2nd Ave is the only example of Stick Style in the District.
 The CB&Q Depot was built in 1869.

 Italian Renaissance

 There are two buildings of the District identified as Italian Renaissance.
-The two examples are the service stations at 112 S College Ave, and 222 E Main St. These buildings were built from 1928–1940.
+The two examples are the service stations at 112 S College Ave, and 222 E Main St. These buildings were built from 1928 to 1940.

 Classical Revival

 There are 25 buildings of the District identified as Classical Revival.
 Of the 25 buildings, four are Early Classical Revival and 21 are Late Classical Revival.
-Examples include the Mercer Carnegie Library at 200 N College Ave, the Wallen Block at 114 E Main St, and the rear of 118 E Main St. Locally, the Early Classical Revival style was popular from 1875–1880, while the Late Classical Revival style was popular from 1889–1938.
+Examples include the Mercer Carnegie Library at 200 N College Ave, the Wallen Block at 114 E Main St, and the rear of 118 E Main St. Locally, the Early Classical Revival style was popular from 1875 to 1880, while the Late Classical Revival style was popular from 1889 to 1938.